pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/encapsulation/index.md

 ```

 Here, we're creating one resource and exporting the output from that resource.
-Generally, however, there's a lot more to building up infrastructure with a
+In practice however, production systems typically have more requirements than a
 storage object.
 We need access policies, for one.
 Depending on how you're using
 that storage, you might need networking and other resources, as well.
 All of
 these use cases for a storage object requires some kind of policy, though, so